 More Dining Options Nearby

 - Union Station: The Food Court at Union Station is a great place to enjoy a snack or take the whole family for a quick and inexpensive meal.
-Full-service restaurants include America, B. Smith, East Street Café, Station Grill, Thunder Grill and Uno Chicago Grill.
+Full-service restaurants include America's Spirit, East Street Café, Station Grill, Thunder Grill and Uno Chicago Grill.

 - Best Capitol Hill Restaurants: Looking to sit down and enjoy a meal at a fine dining restaurant?
 Here are the best restaurants within walking distance of the Capitol.